opencodeiiita/Donation-App/README.md

  🧷**Directly cloning from Android Studio (Alternate method):-**

-- Go to FILE ➡️ NEW ➡️ PROJECT FROM VERSION CONTROL
+- Go to FILE ➡️ NEW ➡️ PROJECT FROM VERSION CONTROL.
 - Copy and paste the url of **FORKED repo** in the URL field and click clone.

 ## 🧾Common Rules: